matthewmueller/try-again/Readme.md

 ```

 `success` and `failure` are not meant to be called one time they are more like switches
 that can be triggered whenever there's a connection or disconnection.
+The failure case
+will call this function again, so it's important it properly resets the client each time.

 ## License